DDDtools/AdvancedScale/README.md

 > - Interaction Distance (px) — Sets how close the mouse cursor must be to a point handle for it to react.
 This value is measured in screen pixels
 >
 > ### 5.
 Vertex Snapping
-> - Search Radius — Sets the maximum world-space distance around the current mouse position used to search for vertex snap targets while holding `V`
 > - Screen Snap Radius (px) — Sets how close a vertex must appear to the cursor on screen before it can be selected as a snap target
 >
 > ### 6.
 Flat Mode